Pre-Divorce Financial Planning Attorneys

 Similarly, debts (credit cards, loans, installment contracts) are also marital debt, regardless of whose name is on the account and subject to division in divorce.

 What do I need to do to be prepared?

 There are several things to do in order to prepare yourself for the financial discussions that lie ahead:

 - Make a list of all the marital property you are aware of, including real property, jewelry, vehicles, and other high-value assets.

 - Make a list of all financial accounts, both individual and joint, and keep an eye on the balances, transfers and spending.

 - Consider your individual budgetary needs.
 This is the time to start paying attention to your spending and discerning your monthly financial need.

 - Start gathering copies of important financial documents relating to your marital property and marital debts in order to compile your own portfolio of reference materials.

 Contact One of Our Fairfax, VA Pre-Divorce Financial Planning Attorneys

-If you have a pre-divorce financial planning issue or other family law issues, please contact Leary Porter Law today to discuss your issues at 703-359-7111.
+If you have a pre-divorce financial planning issue or other family law issues, please contact Leary Law today to discuss your issues at 703-359-7111.
 We are here to help you.